elchericito/prive-docs/creating-and-editing-subscription-plans/creating-a-subscription-plan.md

 <figure><img src="../.gitbook/assets/Screen Shot 2022-12-13 at 12.42.11 PM (1).png" alt=""><figcaption></figcaption></figure>

 _**Note:** Toggle free shipping on only if different rules should apply for subscription orders.
-If your storefront already has a shipping profile rule that also applies to subscription orders, do not set up free shipping inRecurly Commerce.
+If your storefront already has a shipping profile rule that also applies to subscription orders, do not set up free shipping in Recurly Commerce.
 The original shipping profile rule will apply to all orders the store receives- both one-time purchases and subscription orders._

 Select Publish Offer in the top right hand corner and the subscription plan will be live on your site.